Web page: Elements

 The most sophisticated web pages, known as web apps, combine these elements in a complex manner.

 Deployment

 From the perspective of server-side website deployment, there are two types of web pages: static and dynamic.
-Static pages are retrieved from the web server's file system without any modification, while dynamic pages must be created by the server on the fly, typically reading from a database to fill out a template, before being sent to the user's browser.
+Static pages are simply retrieved from the web server's file system and a copy transmitted to the client without any modification.
+Dynamic pages are created by the server on the fly, before transmission to the client.
+This often involves retrieving information from a database and placing it into the hypertext, and may involve altering presentation or inclusion of content based upon URL parameters.
+Dynamic pages often involve use of caching of generated content for efficiency.
 An example of a dynamic page is a search engine results page.